 Region: North County Coastal

-San Diego's Solana Beach may be difficult to access, with high cliffs lined right to the water’s edge, but adventures may be rewarded by a secluded beach you can claim as your own.
+San Diego's Solana Beach may be difficult to access, with high cliffs lined right to the water’s edge, but adventurers will be rewarded with a secluded beach you can claim as your own.
+Discover Fletcher Cove, with dramatic bluffs that flank the sandy beach area—an idyllic location to take a stroll and explore the caves carved into the cliffs by the pounding surf.
 To access this secluded set of beaches, look for the staircases that line the coastline.

 Where to go

 There are five main beach spots in Solana Beach from north to south:

 - At the northern tip of Solana Beach is Seaside, a good surf spot with an outer reef called Table Tops that breaks on big southwest swells